imahiro-t/chatwork-tool-extension/README.md

   - (bow)
 - Insert To tag on click user icon with Shift key

+### 1.2.1

+- 🐛 prevent from creating duplicated node

 ### 1.2.0

 - ✨ Enable to insert frequently used emojis to chat field